digipost/digipost-api-client-java/_doks/1_usecases.md

 PersonalIdentificationNumber pin = new PersonalIdentificationNumber("26079833787");

 // The time the SMS is sent out can also be based on time after letter is delivered. new SmsNotification(new DateTime(1) is one day after letter has been delivered
-Document primaryDocument = new Document(UUID1, "Document subject", PDF, null, new SmsNotification(new DateTime(2015, 05, 05, 12, 00, 00), null, null, null);
+Document primaryDocument = new Document(UUID1, "Document subject", PDF, null, new SmsNotification(new DateTime(2015, 5, 5, 12, 00, 00), null, PASSWORD, NORMAL);

 Message message = newMessage(UUID2, primaryDocument)
 	.personalIdentificationNumber(pin)